andkrau/NuanceResurrection/Readme.txt

 Update status window on single stepping, too
 Add missing registers to status window
 Add debug output for BIOS calls
-Add new [AutomaticLoadPopup] section to configure if the automatic file section pops up on startup or not
+Add new [AutomaticLoadPopup] section to configure if the automatic file selection pops up on startup or not

 11/27/2022 version 0.6.2:
 Tweak audio interrupts some more